 Berberine is a Safe Effective Alternative to Metformin

 Like metformin, berberine affects adenosine monophosphate kinase (AMPK) – the enzyme that controls cell energy production.
-Berberine has the same effect on insulin resistance and fat loss as metformin which is enhanced by increasing exercise and calorie restriction.
+Berberine has the same effect on insulin resistance and fat loss as metformin.
+It’s enhanced by increasing exercise and calorie restriction.

-Berberine has shown to decrease insulin resistance, which makes insulin more useful.
+Berberine decreases insulin resistance.
+This makes insulin more useful.
 It’s also known to increase glycolysis, which can help the body break down sugars inside cells.
 Berberine can also decrease sugar production in the liver and slow the breakdown of carbohydrates in the gut.
 Plus, Berberine helps increase the number of beneficial bacteria in the gut.

 Studies in diabetics show that one gram of Berberine per day lowers fasting blood sugar by 20% and HGBA1C by 12%.

 Hemoglobin A1C is a marker of long-term blood sugar levels.
 Berberine also improves blood lipids like cholesterol and triglycerides.
 This is great for those with metabolic syndrome.

 Most importantly, berberine can make lifestyle modifications like diet and exercise much more powerful.
 In head-to-head studies, berberine is better than metformin.
 It reduces waist circumference and waist-to-hip ratio.
 The ratio of fat/hunger hormones (leptin and adiponectin) also improves.

 For women with PCOS, the glucose uptake and unnecessary testosterone production of insulin-resistant theca cells can be blocked by berberine.
 Berberine helps reduce acne and lower testosterone levels that contribute to hirsutism.
 Berberine has also improved fertility in women with PCOS.

 A dose of berberine is 500mg with each meal.
 But go slowly to avoid gastric upset.